puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditional_statements.md

 At the beginning of the `accounts` class definition, you'll include conditional logic to set the `$groups` variable based on the value of the `$::operatingsystem` fact.
-If the operating system is CentOS, Puppet will add the user to the `wheel` group, and if the operating system is Debian.
-Puppet will ad the user to the `admin` group.
+If the operating system is CentOS, Puppet will add the user to the `wheel` group, and if the operating system is Debian, Puppet will ad the user to the `admin` group.

 The beginning of your class definition will like this: